GSA/digitalgov.gov/content/guides/mobile-principles/_index.md

 In 2017, Digital.gov's Mobile [community of practice](https://digital.gov/communities/) tested the top federal websites most visited on mobile devices (smartphones and tablets).
 The results of the automated tests, [A Guide to To Creating Mobile-Friendly Web Sites](https://digital.gov/resources/guide-create-mobile-friendly-websites/), showed us that a few common practices greatly affect the usability of a site on a mobile device.

-Building on 2019 results, we are back at it again &mdash; but this time we examined the automated testing tools themselves.
+Building on 2019 results, we examined the automated testing tools themselves.
 During this review, we found there are eight principles of mobile-friendliness.
 And if you follow them, they will make your site more usable and user-friendly.

 Use these eight principles improve the mobile-friendliness of your sites.